 As we already know, whatever our scriptures say has a significant reason behind it.
 And this reason is always backed up by a scientific explanation.

 Religiously and spiritually fasts are important to every devotee.
-It is a way of expression of their devotion for them towards the Almighty.
+It is a way of expressing their devotion to them the Almighty.
 Apart from that, it maintains bodily balance.

 When the climate around us changes, our body is affected too.
 Have you ever noticed that you instantly catch a cold or cough when the weather changes?